 Generally, the commission would have:

 - reassessed U.S. counterterrorism efforts and policy frameworks,

 - studied how counterterrorism efforts can focus on the full range of domestic and international threats while balancing other U.S. interests,

 - considered the impact of counterterrorism efforts on civil rights and “nationally recognized human rights abroad.”

 - consulted with “relevant experts in the Federal Government, academia, law, civil society, and the private sector” and make recommendations on how to best adapt U.S. counterterrorism objectives and activities to Congress.

 The Commission’s review would have included an examination of the impacts of counterterrorism policies on civil rights and civil liberties in the U.S. and internationally recognized human rights and humanitarian principles abroad.

-The Commission would be comprised of 14 commissioners with relevant expertise in counterterrorism, diplomacy, law enforcement, Armed Forces, law, public administration, Congress, intelligence, academia, human rights, civil rights, or civil liberties.
-At least one commissioner shall possess a civil rights or civil liberties background and one shall have a background in international human rights.
+The Commission would have been comprised of 14 commissioners with relevant expertise in counterterrorism, diplomacy, law enforcement, Armed Forces, law, public administration, Congress, intelligence, academia, human rights, civil rights, or civil liberties.
+At least one commissioner would have been required to possess a civil rights or civil liberties background and one to have a background in international human rights.

-Approximately 18 months after forming, the Commission would submit a report to Congress on its findings, input and recommendations received, which would be made public within one week.
+The Commission also would have submitted a report to Congress on its findings, input and recommendations received, which would have been made public.